 The FDIC was established after the bank failures of the Great Depression and has provided security for depositors ever since.
-Banks pay into the FDIC and the FDIC can also ask the US Treasury for additional funds if needed.
-FDIC insurance at banks and S&Ls is similar to the deposit insurance protection at credit unions offered by the NCUA.
+Banks pay into the FDIC and the FDIC can ask the US Treasury for additional funds, if needed.
+FDIC insurance at banks and S&Ls is similar to the deposit insurance protection at credit unions offered by the National Credit Union Administration NCUA.

 Generally, each person's accounts are insured up to a total of $250,000 and self-directed retirement accounts (IRAs) are insured up to $250,000.
 However, with multiple accounts, total coverage may be higher if the person has different ownership interests or rights in different types of accounts and all account forms are completed properly.
 Here are a few examples: